nourelashryy199/GPUProject/README.md

 # GPUProject
 CUDA and OpenMP implementations of three CPU algorithms.
 Find the implementations in the src folder in cuda.cu and openmp.c respectively.
+You will also find a report written about the choice of implementations and the obtained results.
+The goal of the implementations consisted in not only increasing throughput but also increasing speed of original CPU algorithm.
+Clearly, a CUDA/OpenMP reimplementation might either improve or worsen the speed, depending on the algorithm itself.